 - Please be mindful that any sudden movement or loud noise may cause your hedgehog to retreat back into its curled position, which will likely result in the handler being “poked.”
 It is recommended that you continually talk to your hedgehog to make them feel at ease.

 - Patience is the key.
 When the hedgehog feels comfortable it will come out to investigate its surroundings.

-- Once your hedgehog is picked up, out in the open, and simply being held, curiosity will most likely get the best of your hedgehog, and it will begin to uncurl and stick its head out to check its surroundings.
+- Once your hedgehog is picked up, out in the open, and simply being held, curiosity will most likely get the best of your hedgehog, and they will begin to uncurl.

 - Angling your hands so the hedgehog’s head is just slightly lower than the rest of its body may also help it to come out.
 It will feel as if it is headed down hill and may come out quicker to see what is going on.
 Be careful not to tilt your hands too much so that it rolls off your hands.

 - A couple of gentle bounces (raising and lowering your hands about an inch) may also encourage your hedgehog to come out and see what is going on.

 - Until your hedgehog begins to relax, you don’t want to try to pet your hedgehog, but instead simply talk to it and let it know that it is safe.

 - When your hedgehog realizes that it is out in the open, it will begin to try to move around on your hands.